thpongue/rockpaperscissors/docs/artifacts.md

 		- [] "rock paper scissors dynamite"
 		- ... see bottom of search for rock paper scissors
 	- [] unsorted
-		- [] have e2e running on watch in phantom
+		- have e2e running on watch in phantom
-		- [] look into firebase + other alternatives for data storage
+		- look into firebase + other alternatives for data storage
-		- seperate css out
-		- implement scss - not done yet